retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 ![Peter Parker by Tobey saying "Gonna cry?" in French](res/gonna-cry-french.png)

 The history of this image is that I was muted once by Zips for posting "Gonna cry?" gif as a response to him, in January 2022.
-At that time I also made a French version as a joke, and it had been in my possession since then.
+At that time I also made a French version (the image above) as a joke, and it had been in my possession since then.
 So this was a direct attack, yes.

 Fast-forward to May, while trying to rejoin the server, I caught an error.
 The link then appeared to be broken and mentioned "user is banned".
 Now that's a twist.
 I tried to recheck, if anything was broken, and no, I was actually banned.
 And looking at my messages, since 2024 I hadn't written anything in the server, except for the now deleted "Gonna cry?" image.
 Immediately, my thought was that Zips banned me for it.
 And after asking around, I didn't get a clear response about the reason for the ban, as if Zips himself doesn't know what he banned me for.
 Therefore I take it that I trolled Zips well enough, which can't not bring a smile to my face.